ZWoodstock/Reconstruction-from-prox-points/README.md

 # Reconstruction-of-functions-from-prescribed-proximal-points

-This repository contains files from Section 5 of the following paper.
+This repository contains Octave files from Section 5 of the following paper.

 P. L. Combettes and Z. C. Woodstock, Reconstruction of functions from prescribed proximal points, *Journal of Approximation Theory*, vol. 268, art.
 105606, 26 pp., August 2021.